3 Key Differences Between A Sports Medicine Doctor and Orthopedic Doctor: Tips from Rollling Hills Medical in Torrance, CA

-Orthopedic doctors can provide many of these same services, including PRP therapy.
+Orthopedic doctors can provide many of these same services.
 But these practitioners can also administer forms of care than sports physicians aren't trained or qualified to perform.
 These procedures include any kind of orthopedic surgery, including fracture repair, joint tissue reconstruction, and spinal surgery.
 Orthopedic doctors (and neurologists) are also the better choice for delicate, specialized spinal injections, such as epidural injections or facet joint injections for long-term pain relief.

 Get the Complete Care You Need at Our Torrance Orthopedic Clinic

 Rolling Hills Medical will always give you an honest answer as to whether we can provide the right mix of skills, expertise, training and treatment for your specific needs.
 Call our Torrance orthopedic clinic at (424) 360-0155 for a consultation with our orthopedic surgeon, Dr. Ghodadra.

 New Patients Receive a Free Consultation